balvig/motion-hybrid/README.md

 ## Basic Usage

-Create a screen that inherits from `MotionHybrid::Screen` and set the base url of your web app:
+Create a screen class that inherits from `MotionHybrid::Screen` and set the base url of your web app:

 ```ruby
 # app/screens/base_screen.rb